usernotfinded/congrex/README.md

 - `/add` configure a new senator.
 - `/edit` update an existing senator.
 - `/remove` remove a senator from the roster.
-- `/boss` designate or change the mandatory Senate President required before debates can run.
+- `/boss` designate or change the mandatory Senate President required before debates can run. `/president` is an alias.
 - `/mcp` manage MCP tool servers.
 - `/preset` switch active senator rosters.
 - `/new` start a fresh session.
 - `/resume` resume a previous session.
 - `/copy` copy the latest consensus output to the clipboard.
 - `/implement` force the execution round on the last winner answer.
+You can append extra instructions, for example `/implement add tests`.
 - `/update` update Congrex globally with `npm install -g congrex@latest`, then exit.
 - `/clear` clear the terminal screen.
-- `/wipe` remove all senators.
+- `/wipe` remove all senators. `/reset` is an alias.
-- `/exit` quit Congrex.
+- `/exit` quit Congrex. `/quit` is an alias.

 Congrex requires at least 2 active senators and 1 active Senate President before a debate can run.
 If the President is missing, Congrex stops and asks you to choose one immediately.

 Congrex does not impose a hard upper limit on active senators.
 More than 4 active senators is allowed, but it is strongly discouraged unless you explicitly want slower, more expensive debates.

 On startup, Congrex also performs a silent npm version check using `update-notifier`.
 If a newer package version is known, it shows a small non-blocking upgrade hint.
 Set `NO_UPDATE_NOTIFIER=1` to disable that check.

+When you resume a session, Congrex restores the saved debate history, the last consensus output, and the last winning senator context.
+That means you can use `/implement` immediately after `/resume` without rerunning the debate first.
+If the current active chamber or Senate President no longer matches the saved session, Congrex warns you before the next debate continues with the current chamber.

 ## Execution Model